liip/drifter/docs/roles/webpack.rst

 **Current Webpack version: 4.5.0**

-This role provide a pretty simple setup to handle assets (javascripts, stylesheets, images, fonts and SVG icons) through `Webpack <https://webpack.js.org/>`_ in your project.
+This role provides a pretty simple setup to handle assets (javascripts, stylesheets, images, fonts and SVG icons) through `Webpack <https://webpack.js.org/>`_ in your project.

 It creates a `webpack.config.js` that is preconfigured to handle: